fgloris/mind-metrics/README.md

       "mark_time": [int] the divider of memory context and expected perdiction; the start frame index of the expected prediction.
       "total_time": [int] the total frames of the ground truth video.
       "sample_frames": [int ]the total frames of the video to be tested.
-      "gsc": { the general scene consistency metric result.
+      "video_results": [ the general scene consistency metric result.
+        {
+          "video_name": [string] the name of the video of the specific action path "error": [string] the error occur when computing metrics in this video "mark_time": [int] the divider of prediction and mirror perdiction; the start frame index of the mirror prediction.
+          "sample_frames": [int] total frames of prediction and mirror perdiction; should be 2x of marktime.
+          "gsc": {
-        "length": [int] length of the origin prediction and the mirrored prediction.
+            "length": [int] length of the origin prediction and the mirror prediction.
             "mse": [list[float]] the per-frame mean square error.
             "avg_mse": [float] the average of mse.
             "lpips": [list[float]] the per-frame Learned Perceptual Image Patch Similarity.
             "avg_lpips": [float] the average of lpips.
             "ssim": [list[float]] the per-frame Structural Similarity Index Measure.
             "avg_ssim": [float] the average of ssim.
             "psnr": [list[float]] the per-frame Peak Signal-to-Noise Ratio.
             "avg_psnr": [float] the average of psnr.
+          }
         },
+        ...
+      ]
       "lcm": { the long context memory metric result.
         "mse": [list[float]] the per-frame mean square error.
         "avg_mse": [float] the average of mse.